 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Senegal for the most up to date information.

 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.